programmatordev/fluent-validator/README.md

 You can have multiple constraints in the same namespace or have multiple namespaces.

+> [!NOTE]
-Unfortunately, custom constraints will not be suggested in the autocompletion.
+> Custom constraints will not be suggested in IDE autocompletion.

 ## Translations

-You can set a global translator to handle all error messages translations.
+Set a global translator to handle error message translations.
-The library comes with a default translator that supports Symfony Validator translations.

 ```php
 use ProgrammatorDev\FluentValidator\Translator\Translator;